spapas/spapas.github.io/content/django-cbv-tutorial.rst

                 )

 So what happens here?
-First of all we inherit from ``ClassClassView`` to keep the ``as_view`` method which doesn't need changing (for now).
+First of all we inherit from ``ClassClassView`` to keep the ``as_view`` method which doesn't need changing.
 Beyond this, the render uses methods (``get_header`` and ``render_context``) to retrieve the values from the header and the body - this means that we could re-define these methods to an inherited class in order to override what these methods will return.
 Beyond ``get_header`` and ``render_contex`` I've added a ``get_context`` method that is used by ``render_context`` to make this CBV even more re-usable.
-For example I may need to configure the context (add/remove items from the context i.e have a CBV that adds a last item with the numer of list itens to the list to be displayed).
+For example I may need to configure the context (add/remove items from the context i.e have a CBV that adds a last item with the number of list items to the list to be displayed).
 Of course this could be done from ``render_context`` *but* this means that I would need to define my new functionality (modifying the context items) *and* re-defining the context list formatting.
-It is much better (in my opinion always) to keep properly seperated these things.
+It is much better (in my opinion always) to keep properly separated these things.

-Now, the above is a first try that I created to mainly fulfill my requirement of having a default header and some more examples I will discuss later (and keep everything simple enough).
+Now, the above is a first try that I created to mainly fulfil my requirement of having a default header and some more examples I will discuss later (and keep everything simple enough).
 You could extract more functionality as methods-for-overriding, for example the render